lugocorp/moonshot/README.md

 <img src="moonshot.svg" height="300px"/>

 # Moonshot
 Moonshot is an optionally-typed object-oriented extension language for Lua.
 This project allows you to use your favorite Lua libraries and frameworks with a more organized and error-safe code base.
-Moonshot is lightweight, the library compiles to just under 110KB.
+Moonshot is lightweight, and doesn't weigh down on your runtime.
 It gives you full interop with vanilla Lua as well as a fully developed optional typing system.

 ## Getting Started
 To build the project, simply run: